-The Catherine Filene Shouse Building is a smoke-free building.
-Smoking is prohibited in the interior as well within 15 feet around the perimeter of the building.
-Individuals who wish to smoke must do so at least 15 feet from the building, doorways, and sidewalks.
+The Institute Campus is smoke free.
+Smoking is prohibited in the interior as well within 15 feet around the perimeter of buildings.
+Individuals who wish to smoke must do so at least 15 feet from buildings, doorways, and sidewalks.

 If an individual has a complaint with respect to the smoking policy it should be sent in writing to: